abloomston/workwithme.guide-myguide/index.md

 ## Areas for Development

   - Asking questions that strike at the heart of the issue.
-  - I am notorious of overcomplicating designs.
+  - I am notorious of over complicating designs.
 If I show you something that looks complicated, as a rule of thumb, call that out.

 ## Ask Me About

   - Linear programming, optimization, and math.
   - Cryptography
   - GPS
-  - Software bugs and bug hunting: CVEs, fuzzing, symbolic execution, and reverse engineering tools.
+  - Software bugs and bug hunting: CVEs, fuzzing, symbolic execution, and reverse engineering tools
-  - Ice hockey, powerlifting, and hiking
+  - Ice hockey, power lifting, and hiking